LAW AND ARCHITECTURAL ORDER

 In the early 1980s, the typical staff cafeteria/lounge was exclusively used by secretarial staff and was always without windows because the window space was the most expensive real estate, and therefore was typically reserved for attorney offices.
 The space was often smoke-filled, very unpleasant and almost always shunned by attorneys.

-Peter recalled carefully exploring the idea, with the planning committee to create a pleasant, naturally daylighted and smoke-free dining area which might also encourage interaction amongst all employees of the firm (lawyers, secretaries and support staff).
+Peter recalled carefully exploring the idea, with the planning committee to create a pleasant, naturally daylighted and smoke-free dining area which might also encourage interaction amongst all employees of the firm (criminal appeals attorneys, secretaries and support staff).
 The idea was generally supported by the younger attorneys and somewhat tolerated by the older professionals.
 After being incorporated into the final design of the One Boston Place renovation, it became so popular that in the evolution of all subsequent designs the “dining room” was always given a prominent location with good views to the Boston skyline for all to enjoy.
 Good architecture can foster effective interaction!

 Dining area with views of the Customs House tower.